Computer Vision for Autonomous Vehicles: Problems, Datasets and State of the Art: History of Autonomous Driving

-The European Land Robot Trial (ELROB)\footnote{\url{http://www.elrob.org/}} is a demonstration and competition of unmanned systems in realistic scenarios and terrains, focusing mainly on military aspects such as reconnaissance and surveillance, autonomous navigation and convoy transport.
-In contrast to autonomous driving challenges, ELROB scenarios typically include navigation in rough terrain.
+While full self-driving has remained unsolved to date, driver assistance systems have reached commercial success, enriching driving comfort and safety.
+In 1995, Mitsubishi presented the first LiDAR-based distance control \citep{Mitsubishi1998}, and in 1999 Mercedes-Benz implemented the radar-assisted adaptive cruise control.
+In 2000, navigation systems and digital road maps became available.
+Today, differential GPS in combination with inertial measurement units (IMU) allows for localization at an accuracy of 5cm in good conditions, enabling the use of detailed lane-level road maps (HD maps) and providing redundancy for noisy vision-based localization.

-The first autonomous driving competition focusing on road scenes (though primarily dirt roads) has been initiated by the American Defense Advanced Research Projects Agency (DARPA) in 2004.
-The DARPA Grand Challenge 2004 offered a prize money of \$1 million for the team first finishing a 150 mile route which crossed the border from California to Nevada.
+In 2004, the Defense Advanced Research Projects Agency (DARPA) of the US Department of Defense started to organize and sponsor a series of 3 races to foster the development of self-driving technology \citep{DARPA2014}.
+The first race, the Darpa Grand Challenge 2004, was limited to US participants.
+DARPA offered a prize money of \$1 million for the first team autonomously completing a 240km long dirt route from California to Nevada through the Mojave desert, guided by GPS waypoints.
 However, none of the robot vehicles completed the route.
-One year later, in 2005, DARPA announced a second edition of its challenge with 5 vehicles successfully completing the route (\cite{Buehler2007}).
-The third competition of the DARPA Grand Challenge, known as the Urban Challenge (\cite{Buehler2009DARPAChallenge}), took place on November 3, 2007 at the site of the George Air Force Base in California.
-The challenge involved a 96 km urban area course where traffic regulations had to be obeyed while negotiating with other vehicles and merging into traffic.
+One year later, in 2005, DARPA announced a second edition of its challenge with 5 vehicles successfully completing the route \citep{Buehler2007} and Stanford taking the lead, arriving 10 minutes before the CMU team which ranked second.
+In 2007, DARPA organized the last race of this series, the Darpa Urban Challenge \citep{Buehler2009DARPAChallenge}, where also international participants were allowed (\figref{fig:AnnieWay}).
+In contrast to the previous challenges, this competition required vehicles to drive a 96 km route through a mock-up town at George Air Force Base while obeying traffic laws, avoiding obstacles, negotiating with other vehicles, and merging into traffic.
+This time, the CMU team finished first, followed by the Stanford team, which ranked second.
+Notably, most of the successful teams relied heavily on the emerging multi-beam LiDAR technology developed in a pioneering effort by Velodyne\footnote{\url{https://www.velodynelidar.com/}}.
+This spinning multi-beam LiDAR scanner allowed for obtaining precise depth measurements with a 360-degree field-of-view around the vehicle, which turned out crucial for navigating urban environments.

+In 2009, Google took the lead and hired a range of star scientists who had participated in the Darpa Challenges (including Sebastian Thrun, Chris Urmson, and Mike Montemerlo).
+They started their own self-driving car program which included the development of a new driving platform and a custom, affordable multi-beam LiDAR scanner.
+According to accident reports \citep{DMV2019}, Google's self-driving cars were involved in 14 collisions, while 13 were caused by others until 2016.